mmistakes/minimal-mistakes/_posts/2015-12-02-Predicting_Patriots-Offense.md

 In the code above, we set our prior distribution PyMC varialbes for  \\( \lambda _{CH} \\) and \\( \lambda _{KB} \\).
 We then used the @pm.deterministic decorator to indicate ovserved_proportion_CH and observed_proportion_KB as a deterministic function.
 (This is required to work with PyMC models)

-The next step is to devlop a model.
-In the code below, the variable obsCH use the value paremter to mold the striker's goal scoring distribution.
-Note that we "educate" our distribution with our data using the "value" parameter in the function.

 {% highlight python %}
 obsCH = pm.Poisson("obsCH", observed_proportion_CH, observed=True, value=CH_red_df['GoalinGame'])